lennysh/aap-casc-demo/README.md

     ./import.sh 2.6 my_prod -t "controller_projects"
     ```
 * **What this does:**
-    1. Reads connection details from `aap_vars/my_prod/vault.yml`.
+    1. Reads connection details from your encrypted `aap_vars/my_prod/vault.yml`.
     2. Connects to your AAP 2.6 instance.
     3. Runs the import playbook, which reads configuration files from `aap_vars/my_prod/imports/`.
     4. Applies *only* the configurations found that match the `controller_projects` tag.

 > **💡 How to find all available tags?**
 >
+> The available tags are different for each AAP version and are now defined in the `script_vars/` directory.
+>
-> The available tags are different for each AAP version.
-To see a full list of supported tags, run the script with just the version number:
+> To see a full list of supported tags, run the script with a version and environment, but no options (like `-a` or `-t`).
+>
 > ```bash
-> ./export.sh 2.6 <environment_name>
+> ./export.sh 2.6 my_prod
 > ```
+>
-> This will show the `Usage:` help text, which lists all valid tags for both exporting and importing.
+> This will show the `Usage:` help text, which dynamically lists all valid tags for that version.

 ## 📦 Supported AAP Versions